Leave of Absence or Suspension

 - Suspension requests are due before the census date for the given semester.
 Suspension requests received by the Faculty Office after the census date cannot be approved for the current semester.
 You should contact the Faculty as soon as you decide that you would like to suspend.

 - Submit an application through your Sydney Student portal in myUni.

 - You will receive the outcome via email including instructions on how to re-enrol at the end of the requested suspension.

 - Scholarship holders must notify the Research Office of any periods of absence.

 As an international student, you will also need to submit appropriate supporting documentation demonstrating illness or severe unforeseeable misadventure to support your application.
 This documentation can include:

 - a Professional Practitioner Certificate issued by a medical practitioner, psychologist or counsellor.

 - an official document certifying the student is required to take Military service.

 Students must apply to re-enrol after a suspension.

-Failure to re-enrol after a leave of absence will cause a student’s candidature to lapse.
+If you do not re-enrol after a suspension your candidature will lapse.
 In this case you will need to apply to be re-admitted to the degree.
-In most cases local students will need to apply to the Universities Admission Centre (UAC) and International Students will need to apply to the International Office.
+In most cases local students will need to apply to the Universities Admission Centre (UAC) and International Students and local postgraduate students will need to apply directly to the University.